Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 Unironically, actually.

-Uh whereas I'm so English I broke the test.
+Whereas I'm so English, I broke the test.

 Just white as possible.

-Whereas you're sort of uh you're sort of a s global citizen, really.
+Whereas you're sort of a global citizen, really.

 But right, without further ado, let's begin.